nokia/ntt/docs/engine-trust.md

 mechanism, where "the stream closed" and "the stream is quiet" are otherwise indistinguishable.

+**Where we currently fail this test: the TCP port does not report a hang-up.**
+When the system under test closes the connection, `tcpport`'s read loop exits and the suite is told nothing — it waits out its guard timer, unable to distinguish a closed connection from a slow one.
+Only the *dial* is reported honestly; a mid-test close is a silence.
+The HTTP port has the answer already (`TransportError` with a `reason`), so the fix is the same
+shape: a second inbound type.
+It is unbuilt because it changes the port's contract — a suite declaring `inout charstring` would need to declare the new type too, or find an unmatched value sitting in its queue — and that is a decision to take with a consumer rather than in the abstract.
+Recorded here rather than left implicit, because a rule the codebase states and does not follow is worse than no rule.

 ## What this means in practice

 The engine is dependable for single-component testcases: templates and